a7med3laa/a7med3laa/README.md

-### Hi there 👋
+#  Hi there 👋 I'm Ahmed Alaa

-- 🌱 I’m pursuing my Ph.D. degree in machine learning and computer networks
+- 🌱 I'm pursuing my Ph.D. degree in machine learning and computer networks

 - ⚡ Interested in web development, machine learning, and IoT